7 Steps to Take A Stand Against Bullying

 One good way to increase awareness and acceptance at school and in the community is by educating the students and staff members.
 Though some parents may not feel comfortable doing so, others have found that teaching classmates about their child's disability has helped prevent bullying, as well as made their child feel more accepted by his or her peers.
 It can help to work with your child's school on this as well.

 In the Anti-Bullying Toolkit contains tips to teach your child's classmates about his or her disability and let them know about his or her strengths and unique abilities, the challenges he or she may face, as well as ways they can best support your child in school.
-More information on teaching classmates can be found here.
+Click here for more information on teaching classmates about disabilities.

 5. Encourage Self-Advocacy